-All stewardship activities and results are recorded internally in Mint's software management system, which automatically disseminates inputs to all members of the investment team by email.
+All stewardship activities and results are recorded internally in Mint's internal data platform, which automatically disseminates inputs to all members of the investment team by email.
 This ensures the wider team is kept up to date with developments and helps to ensure their consideration in investment decision-making.